interplaynetary/free-association/docs/technical/glossary.md

 Network structure with central organization recognizing many partners, who primarily recognize the hub.

 ### Mesh Network
-Dense network where multiple entities have mutual recognition relationships.
+Dense network where multiple entities have reciprocal alignment relationships.
 No single central hub.

 ### Hierarchical Network
 Network organized in tiers, with recognition flowing primarily within tiers and some cross-tier relationships.